 Student Health Services is an on-campus health facility that helps to achieve the students’ optimum wellness through wellness promotion, illness and injury management, and healthy lifestyle choices.

-The Clinic is located in Fayerweather Hall, Rm 226B, and is staffed by a registered nurse, four hours each day: Monday 9:00 AM - 1:00 PM and Tuesday through Thursday, 12Noon - 4:00 PM.
-(The clinic is closed on Fridays.)
+The Clinic is located in Fayerweather Hall, Rm 226B, and is staffed by a registered nurse, four hours each day during the fall and Spring semesters:

 There is no additional charge to students for basic medical services provided through the clinic.
 Students may incur additional cost for prescription drugs or diagnostic tests such as laboratory, x-rays, cultures, etc.